colelawrence/decipad/apps/docs/docs/supported-units.md

 The default unit is Watt (`ampere`, `A`).

-Watt can be expressed as `kg⋅m2⋅s−3⋅A−2` and we support expanding (or contracting) any eletrical current unit to si units.
+Watt can be expressed as `kg⋅m2⋅s−3⋅A−2` and we support expanding (or contracting) any electrical current unit to SI units.

 ## Electric charge units

 The default unit is Coulomb (`coulomb`, `C`).

-Coulomb can be expressed as `s⋅A` and we support expanding (or contracting) any eletric charge unit to si units.
+coulomb can be expressed as `s⋅A` and we support expanding (or contracting) any electric charge unit to SI units.

 ## Electrical capacitance

 The default unit is Farad (`farad`, `F`).

-Farad can be expressed as `kg−1⋅m−2⋅s4⋅A2` and we support expanding (or contracting) any eletrical capacitance unit to si units.
+Farad can be expressed as `kg−1⋅m−2⋅s4⋅A2` and we support expanding (or contracting) any electrical capacitance unit to SI units.

 ## Electrical resistance

 The default unit is Omh (`omh`, `Ω`).

-Ohm can be expressed as `kg⋅m2⋅s−3⋅A−2` and we support expanding (or contracting) any eletrical resistance unit to si units.
+Ohm can be expressed as `kg⋅m2⋅s−3⋅A−2` and we support expanding (or contracting) any electrical resistance unit to SI units.

 ## Electrical conductance

-The default unit is Siemen (`siemen`).
+The default unit is Siemens (`siemens`).

-Siemen can be expressed as `kg−1⋅m−2⋅s3⋅A2` and we support expanding (or contracting) any eletrical conductance unit to si units.
+Siemens can be expressed as `kg−1⋅m−2⋅s3⋅A2` and we support expanding (or contracting) any electrical conductance unit to SI units.

 ## Voltage

-The default unit is Volt (`volt`, `v`).
+The default unit is Volt (`volt`, `V`).

-Volt can be expressed as `kg⋅m2⋅s−3⋅A−1` and we support expanding (or contracting) any voltage unit to si units.
+Volt can be expressed as `kg⋅m2⋅s−3⋅A−1` and we support expanding (or contracting) any voltage unit to SI units.

 ## Luminous Intensity